specop0/LocalRestServer/README.md

 Useful with cron job which need to load & save data, but should avoid file system operations.

-# Configuration

-First optional argument is the filename of the JSON file.
-Default is "localDatabase.json".
-Second optional argument is the port of the server.
-Default is 6491.

 ## Usage

 ### New